 Much of today's neural science concerns cognitive neural science, a merger of neurophysiology, anatomy, developmental biology, cell and molecular biology, and cognitive psychology—a merger that has given rise to a new science of mind.
 Until two decades ago the study of higher mental function was approached in two complementary ways: through psychological observation and through invasive experimental physiology.
 In the first part of the 20th century, to avoid untestable concepts and hypotheses, psychology became rigidly concerned with behaviors defined strictly in terms of observable stimuli and responses.
 Orthodox behaviorists thought it unproductive to deal with consciousness, feeling, attention, or even motivation.

 By concentrating only on observable actions, behaviorists asked: What can an organism do, and how does it do it?
-Indeed, careful quantitative analysis of stimuli and responses has contributed greatly to our understanding of the acquisition and ...
+Indeed, careful quantitative analysis of stimuli and responses has contributed greatly to our understanding of the acquisition ...